 Will I get more value out of a value-based care model?

 Advocates of P4P care claim that their model reduces costs by tying payments to outcomes, helping “patients recover from illnesses and injuries more quickly and avoid chronic disease in the first place.”
-Dr. Robert Pearl, MD, former CEO of Permanente Medical Group, said that America’s healthcare system is “addicted” to the fee-for-service model and that providers have grown “dependent on providing more and more healthcare services, regardless of whether the additional care adds value.”
+Dr. Robert Pearl, MD, former CEO of Permanente Medical Group, said that the fee-for-service model has encouraged providers to become “dependent on providing more and more healthcare services, regardless of whether the additional care adds value.”